 Langworthy was listed as coauthor of Modernized Chiropractic, which was written mostly by Smith.
 According to Smith, Langworthy was the publisher and he was the author.

-Smith, Langworthy, and Paxson started the first American Chiropractic Association (no affilitation to today’s organization).
+Smith, Langworthy, and Paxson started the first American Chiropractic Association (no affiliation to today’s organization).
 Their main efforts are chronicled in Faulkner’s book.
-These included defending chirorpactors in court and trying to pass legislation in Minnesota.
-The legislation would have required all new chiropactors to have completed 2 years of schooling.
+These included defending chiropractors in court and trying to pass legislation in Minnesota.
+The legislation would have required all new chiropractors to have completed 2 years of schooling.
 This would have kept out all Palmer graduates and only allowed graduates of Langworthy’s school to gain licensure.
 The law was defeated in part because the Palmers met with the governor in protest.